 While teaching and running my last year at Pittsburg State University, I decided to get my PhD and chose Texas A&M University because of its collegiate atmosphere.

-I am originally from Wichita, Kansas, where I graduated from Bishop Carroll Catholic High School.
+I am originally from Wichita, Kansas, where I graduated from Bishop Carroll High School.
 I was involved in cross-country, track, basketball (manager), 4-H, and student council.
 My senior year I was the president of student council, and won state titles in cross-country and track.

 I am the oldest of five kids, 1 sister and 3 brothers: Andrea, Adam, Peter, and Alex.